VisheshGhule/CI-CD-Docker-Project/README.md

    - Run tests.
    - Build the Docker image.
    - Push the image to Docker Hub.
-3. Local Deployment – Pull and run the image in a local VM.
+3. Local Deployment – Run the image in a local VM.

 ---